85

 Vince Guaraldi had already established himself as an accomplished jazz pianist in the 50’s after having grown up around other jazz performers in his family.
 He honed his skills in the bands of Cal Tjader and Woody Herman in the 1950’s.

 In 1963, Vince Guaraldi was approached by Lee Mendelson to compose some music for a Peanuts documentary that was being produced.
 Vince Guaraldi quickly agreed.
 The music was produced and released.
-The documentary was filmed but was not released.
-But this formed a partnership between Vince Guaraldi and Lee Mendelson that would have lasting effects forever in the minds of children and adults alike for all time to come.
+The documentary was filmed, but was not released.
+But this formed a partnership between Vince Guaraldi and Lee Mendelson that would have lasting affects forever in the minds of children and adults alike for all time to come.

 When it came time to produce A Charlie Brown Christmas for televised release, of course Vince Guaraldi was onboard.
-In reality, the music was composed and recorded before the television special was drawn.
+In reality, the music was composed and performed before the television special was drawn.
 Charles Schultz drew the cartoon from inspiration from listening to the music.

 The album did not chart on the Billboard charts until 1987, reaching as high as 13 on the Christmas chart.
 The CD re-issue has continued to chart every year on both the Christmas charts and the Pop charts.
 It was certified 5 times platinum in 2022.